Online Dynamic Programming: Applications

 \subsection{Rod Cutting}

-Consider the online version of {\em rod cutting} problem \cite{thomas2001introduction}: A rod of length $n \in \NN$ is given.
+Consider the online version of {\em rod cutting} problem \citep{thomas2001introduction}: A rod of length $n \in \NN$ is given.
 In each trial, the algorithm predicts with a \textit{cutting}, that is, it cuts up the rod into smaller pieces of integer length.
 Then the adversary reveals a {\em profit} $p_i \in [0,1]$ for each piece of length $i \in \{1..n \}$ that can be possibly generated out of a cutting.
 The gain of the algorithm is defined as the sum of the profits of all the pieces generated by the predicted cutting in that trial.
 The goal is to predict with a sequence of cuttings minimizing regret which is the difference between the total gain of the algorithm and the total gain of the single best cutting chosen in hindsight.
 See Figure \ref{fig:rod-ex} as an example.

-\paragraph{The Dynamic Programming Representation} Finding the optimal cutting can be solved via dynamic programming \cite{thomas2001introduction}.
+\paragraph{The Dynamic Programming Representation.} Finding the optimal cutting can be solved via dynamic programming \citep{thomas2001introduction}.
 Each subproblem is simply denoted by $i$ for $0 \leq i \leq n$, indicating the rod cutting problem given a rod of length $i$.
-The base subproblem is $i=0$, and the final subproblem is $i=n$.
-The dynamic programming for the rod cutting problem uses the following recurrence:
+The base subproblem is $i=0$, and the complete subproblem is $i=n$.
+The dynamic programming for the rod cutting problem uses the following max-sum recurrence:

 This recurrence always recurses on 1 subproblem.
-Therefore we have $k=1$ and the problem is essentially the online longest-path problem from the source to the sink.
+Thus the multipaths are regular paths and the problem is essentially the online longest-path problem from the source to the sink.
 The associated DAG has the subproblems/vertices $V = \{ 0, 1, \ldots, n \}$, source $s=n$ and sink $\Tcal = \{ 0 \}$.
-Also at node $i$, the set $M_i$ consists of $i$ edges going from the node $i$ to the nodes $0, 1, \ldots, i-1$.
+Also at node $i$, the set $M^\text{(out)}_i$ consists of $i$ edges going from the node $i$ to the nodes $0, 1, \ldots, i-1$.
 Figure \ref{fig:rod-dag} illustrates the DAG and paths associated with the cuttings.

-Since the above recurrence relation correctly solves the offline optimization problem, every path in the DAG represents a cutting, and every possible cutting can be represented by a path of the DAG.